 If yes, then you’re already well on your way to becoming a game journalist.
 Becoming a video game journalist has no one route to take, so let’s take a look at a few options.

 What Qualifications Do You Need To Be A Game Journalist?

 While writing is something that does take real world practice and experience, getting a formal education is very beneficial to someone who is looking to work as a professional game journalist.

-Many companies nowadays require candidates to hold a degree of some sort, otherwise they are considered on a case by case basis or not considered at all.
-Journalism is a dog-eat-dog world but don’t be discouraged.
+Many companies nowadays require candidates to hold a degree of some sort, otherwise, they are considered on a case-by-case basis or not considered at all.
+Journalism is a dog-eat-dog world but doesn’t be discouraged.

 Further on we will discuss how to get into the industry without qualifications.

-Once you’ve finished your undergraduate degree, you could enroll in a postgraduate or Master’s degree that specialises in journalism.
+Once you’ve finished your undergraduate degree, you could enroll in a postgraduate or Master’s degree that specializes in journalism.
 Once in, you could focus your work on the gaming industry.